 Oakland, CA 94612

-The Court is scheduled to hold a Fairness Hearing to reconsider its approval of the 2016 Settlements as amended by the Amendments thereto at 2:00 p.m. on July 8, 2020, at the United States Courthouse, Courtroom 6, 2nd Floor, 1301 Clay Street, Oakland, CA 94612.
+The Court is scheduled to hold a Fairness Hearing to consider the New Settlement at 2:00 PM on June 1, 2023, via Zoom, with the link available at: https://cand.uscourts.gov/judges/tigar-jon-s-jst/.
 The hearing may be moved to a different date or time without additional notice, so you should check this website for current information.

-At this hearing, the Court will consider whether the 2016 Settlements as amended are fair, reasonable, and adequate.
-The Court will also consider the reduced request for attorneys’ fees.
+At this hearing the Court will consider whether the New Settlement is fair, reasonable, and adequate.
+The Court will also consider the plan of distribution, and the requests for attorneys’ fees, litigation expenses and awards to Class Representatives.
 If there are objections or comments, the Court will consider them at this time.
-After the hearing, the Court will decide whether to approve the 2016 Settlements as amended by the Amendments thereto, and the request for attorneys’ fees.
+After the hearing, the Court will decide whether to approve the New Settlement, the plan of distribution and the requests for attorneys’ fees, litigation expenses and awards to Class Representatives.
 We do not know how long these decisions will take.

 No. Class Counsel will answer any questions the Court may have.
 But you are welcome to come at your own expense.
-If you file an objection or comment, you don’t have to come to Court to talk about it.
+If you file a timely written objection, you may, but are not required to, appear at the Final Approval Hearing, either in person or through your own attorney.
+If you appear through your own attorney, you are responsible for hiring and paying that attorney.
+If you file an objection or comment, you do not have to come to Court to talk about it.
 As long as you filed your written objection on time, your objection will be presented to the Court for its consideration.
-You may also request another lawyer to attend the hearing on your behalf and at your own expense, but it’s not required.

-This notice summarizes the Amendments to the 2016 Settlements.
-For the precise terms and conditions of the Amendments, please see the Amendments to the Settlement Agreements available at www.CRTclaims.com.
+This notice summarizes the New Settlement.
+For the precise terms and conditions of the New Settlement, please see the Settlement Agreement available here.
 We encourage you to check this website regularly for developments in this case.
 You can also get more information about the settlements in the litigation by:

 - Writing to CRT Questions, c/o The Notice Company, P.O.
 Box 778, Hingham, MA 02043;